kaldi-asr/kaldi/egs/chime4/README.txt

-This is a kaldi recip for the 4th CHiME Speech Separation and Recognition Challenge (CHiME-4).
+This is a kaldi recipe for the 4th CHiME Speech Separation and Recognition Challenge (CHiME-4).
 The challenge revisits the datasets originally recorded for CHiME-3, i.e., Wall Street Journal corpus sentences spoken by talkers situated in challenging noisy environments recorded using a 6-channel tablet based microphone array.
 CHiME-4 increases the level of difficulty by constraining the number of microphones